Manny Pacquiao vs. Lucas Matthysse

 Manny Pacquiao vs. Lucas Matthysse, billed as Fight of Champions, was a boxing match for the WBA (Regular) welterweight championship.
 The event took place on July 15, 2018 at the Axiata Arena in Kuala Lumpur, Malaysia.
-Pacquiao won the fight by 7th-round TKO.
+Pacquiao won the fight by 7th-round TKO, his 39th and most recent victory inside the distance as of March 2026.

 Background

 On January 16, 2018 it was first reported that Pacquiao would return to the ring on the undercard of Terence Crawford vs. Jeff Horn for the WBO welterweight championship on April 21.
 Bob Arum wanted the card to take place at the T-Mobile Arena in Las Vegas and have the card take place on ESPN PPV.
 Early rumours indicated he would fight 37 year old former WBO light welterweight champion Mike Alvarado (38–4, 26 KO).
 On February 2, after winning the vacant WBA (Regular) welterweight title against Tewa Kiram, Lucas Matthysse (39–4–0–1, 36 KO) stated he was interested in fighting Pacquiao next.
 Freddie Roach as well as Golden Boy Promotions' Eric Gomez liked the idea of the fight happening.
 Arum was also open to fight taking place, but stated it wouldn't happen next as he was likely to match Pacquiao with Alvarado.
 On March 1, Pacquiao withdrew from the Crawford-Horn card.
 According to Aquiles Zonio, Pacquiao's media relations officer, Pacquiao felt it was insult to have him in a non-main event role and felt he was the obvious ticket seller for the card, also believing he beat Horn in their fight in 2017.
 In an interview Pacquiao told ABS-CBN television he would fight in Malaysia, where he has a group willing to put up the necessary funds, in May or June 2018.
 It was said that Pacquiao's MP Promotions would promote the event with a confirmed date of June 24.
 Arum played down the talks and said the fight had not been finalized.
 Pacquiao started training for the potential bout on March 12.
 Although the fight wasn't officially announced, the date was pushed back to July 8.
 Pacquiao explained the reason the date had changed was because June 24 would have fallen 10 days after the Islamic month, Ramadan and more than 60% of Malaysia's population are Muslim.